kubos/kubos/docs/kubos-hal/index.rst

 Kubos HAL Documentation
 =======================

-.. warning:: The Kubos-HAL functionality is currently only available on Kubos-RT.
+.. warning:: The Kubos HAL functionality is currently only available on KubOS RT.

-.. note:: The Kubos-Linux platform currently exposes HAL-like functionality through the Linux device files
+.. note:: The KubOS Linux platform currently exposes HAL-like functionality through the Linux device files

-The Kubos-HAL module provides a hardware abstraction layer for the common hardware interfaces found on cubesats.
+The Kubos HAL module provides a hardware abstraction layer for the common hardware interfaces found on cubesats.
 The interfaces provided span across the different hardware platforms support by KubOS.
-Currently there is a HAL implemented for Kubos-RT on the STM32F4 and MSP430F5529 platforms.
+Currently there is a HAL implemented for KubOS RT on the STM32F4 and MSP430F5529 platforms.
 Each platform-specific HAL implements the same set of functions provided by the top-level Kubos-HAL.

 .. uml::